Curves on complete intersections and measures of irrationality: Introduction

 This technical strengthening greatly improves the reduction step that appears in \cite{Sta17, Chen24}.
-Our approach gives different bounds than those arising from the main result of \cite{AS95} (see Remark~\ref{rmk:compareAS}), in that we optimize their techniques for separating asymptotically large numbers of points.
+Our approach gives different bounds than those arising from the main result of \cite{AS95}, see Remark~\ref{rmk:compareAS}, in that we optimize their techniques for separating asymptotically large numbers of points.
+Notably, unlike the assumptions in \cite[Corollary~0.4]{AS95}, the intersection-theoretic criterion above only involves curves and not higher-dimensional subvarieties.
+Theorem~\ref{thm:AS_type_separation_of_points} gives the optimal leading term for $d \gg 0$ (e.g.\ for $X$ a general complete intersection as illustrated by Theorem~\ref{thm:main_gonality}) but does not usually give the optimal error term.
+For example, a Reider-like argument \cite{Rei88} shows that when $X$ is a surface, the adjoint linear series $|K_X + d H|$ separates at least $\alpha (d - \alpha / H^2) - 1$ points, where $\alpha \coloneqq \min_{C} (C \cdot H)$ is the minimal degree of an effective curve $C \subset X$.
+This has an $O(1)$ error term as opposed to $O(\sqrt{d})$ as given in Theorem~\ref{thm:AS_type_separation_of_points}.